dsyer/cloud-middleware-blog/README.md

 spring.datasource.testOnBorrow: true
 ```

-The "mysql` part of the property names is the service name in Cloud Foundry (so it is set by the user).
+The "mysql" part of the property names is the service name in Cloud Foundry (so it is set by the user).
 And of course the same pattern applies to all kinds of services, not just a JDBC `DataSource`.
 The only limitation of this approach is if the application needs to configure beans that are not provided by Spring Boot out of the box (e.g. if you need 2 `DataSources`), in which case you have to write Java code anyway, and may or may not choose to use properties files to parameterize it.
 Generally speaking it is good practice to use external configuration and in particular `@ConfigurationPropertues` since they allow maximum flexibility, for instance to override using System properties or environment variables at runtime.

 > Note: similar features are provided by the Cloud Foundry buildpack, which provides `cloud.services.*` instead of `vcap.services.*`, so you actually end up with more than one way to do this.